Pridi Banomyong: Permanent exile

 Pridi secretly returned in 1949 in order to stage a coup d'état against Phibun's dictatorship.
 When it failed, Pridi left for China, never to return to Thailand.
-In 1970 he travelled to France, where he spent the remainder of his life.
+In 1970, he travelled to France, where he spent the remainder of his life.
 Pridi died on 2 May 1983, at his home in the suburbs of Paris.

 Legacy

 Pridi remains a controversial figure in Thai modern history.
 As one of the leaders of the 1932 pro-democracy coup, he has been viewed in many ways.
 The first declaration of the "revolution," which harshly attacked the king and his government, was written by Pridi himself.
 Nevertheless, Pridi held the position of regent when Rama VIII ascended to the throne.

-During the period of military rule, Pridi was portrayed as a communist owing to the fact that several of his books and articles showed sympathy for Marxist, socialist, and communist ideologies.
+During the period of military rule, Pridi was portrayed as a communist as several of his books and articles showed sympathy for Marxist, socialist, and communist ideologies.

 With obvious conflict between Pridi and the King Rama VIII, the young king's tragic death came to be blamed on Pridi.
 Pridi was accused of being the leader of a plot to assassinate the popular young monarch.
 This culminated in the military coup in 1947.

-In his later years Seni Pramoj promoted the idea that he had saved Thailand from post-war British colonial rule that Pridi had been willing to accept.
+In his later years, Seni Pramoj promoted the idea that he had saved Thailand from post-war British colonial rule that Pridi had been willing to accept.
 Nigel Brailey treats the Free Thai movement as largely a sham and casts doubt on Pridi's part, arguing "it appears questionable whether Pridi committed himself personally to the Allied cause much prior to August 1942, if even then," suggesting that "his eventual anti-Japanese stance was a consequence primarily of his hostility to Phibun."

 Pridi wanted to remove Phibun from power, and the war offered an opportunity to do so.
 However, Pridi recognised well before the war that Thailand's alignment with the Axis powers would work to Phibun's advantage and enable him to strengthen his dictatorship.
 Even the Japanese recognised Pridi's hostility, which is why he was forced out of the cabinet in December 1941.
 It was the reason every knowledgeable person on the Allied side, from Seni Pramoj and Prince Suphasawat, a chief organiser of the movement in Great Britain, to former British ambassador Josiah Crosby, anticipated that Pridi would emerge as the head of a domestic resistance movement.